-Firelands blocks two field goals to win at Edison
+Firelands blocks two field goals in win at Edison

 Firelands then went on to topple Edison, 20-17, in dramatic fashion at Edison High School.

-Falcons’s senior halfback Nick Denney kicked off the scoring by catching a 76-yard touchdown pass from junior quarterback Blake Ruffner to jump out to an early lead.
+Falcons senior halfback Nick Denney kicked off the scoring by catching a 76-yard touchdown pass from junior quarterback Blake Ruffner to jump out to an early lead.
 He then took a sweep to the house for a 76-yard touchdown run a sweep just a few moments later after an Edison turnover on downs to put them on top 13-0 with 6:13 left in the first.

-With projected starting quarterback Cody Scott once again getting injured, it seemed like déjà vu’ as Scott was replaced by Carson Ehrhardt who was slated to start at receiver prior to Scott’s injury.
+With projected starting quarterback Cody Scott once again getting injured, it seemed like déjà vu’ as Scott was replaced by Carson Ehrhardt, who was slated to start at receiver prior to Scott’s injury.
 One year ago, Scott was injured in practice and was replaced by Carson’s brother Braden at the position before coming back to play in the backfield at the end of the season and through their playoff run.

 Last season’s Div.
 V All-Ohio Offensive Player of the Year, senior Sam Stoll, then got into the game as he ran the Chargers into the game.
 He kept the chains moving and went in from 28 yards out in the first for their first points of the season.
 The Chargers had trouble all game, however, as they put the ball on the ground a dozen times, losing possession on a pair of them.